eSource Solutions

 • Data Quality - 9% error rate to 0

-Industry Collaborator References
+Industry Case Study References

 • Novartis/Memorial Sloan Kettering (1) and Eli Lilly/Memorial Sloan Kettering/Yale (2): SCDM 2018, Session 6 “eSource implementation at Academic and Industry-Sponsored Sites”